Lidocaine (Lignocaine) and Prilocaine

 If you have the impression that the effect of Oraqix is too strong or too weak, talk to your dental practitioner.

 The dental practitioner giving you Oraqix will be experienced in the use of local anaesthetics, so it is unlikely that you will be given an overdose.

-However, if too much local anaesthetics (i.e. Oraqix in combination with dental injection) have been given, the following side effects may occur: numbness of the lips and around the mouth, nervousness, light-headedness, dizziness, shakiness, or sometimes blurred vision, drowsiness and loss of consciousness.
+However, if too much local anaesthetic (i.e. Oraqix in combination with dental injection) has been given, the following side effects may occur: numbness of the lips and around the mouth, nervousness, light-headedness, dizziness, shakiness, or sometimes blurred vision, drowsiness and loss of consciousness.
 Other rare effects are fits, breathlessness and lowered blood pressure.

 Tell your dental practitioner immediately if you have any of the above symptoms.